a2edap/ingest-buoy/pipelines/lidar/README.md

 The buoy_z06 ingestion pipeline was created from a cookiecutter template.
 This README file contains instructions for running and testing your pipeline.

-Note:  For buoy_z07 (Oahu), theh bottom range gate needed to be changed.
+Note:  For buoy_z07 (Oahu), the bottom range gate needed to be changed.
 This ingest was originally hard-coded with the heights.
 Consider making that a dynamic read from the raw data.
 The  heights are right above the column headers in the raw data.

 ## Prerequisites